-Prompt treatment of a sinus or dental infection may prevent it from spreading to the eyes.
+Prompt treatment of a sinus or dental infection may prevent it from spreading and becoming orbital cellulitis.

 Durand ML.
 Periocular infections.
-Bennett JE, Dolin R, Blaser MJ, eds.
-In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 118.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 116.

-Last reviewed on: 9/2/2014
+Last reviewed on: 9/10/2022